Finally dead: Why Baghdadi had faked his death so many times in the past

 Baghdadi dead: It is a great day for America

 The last clip that Baghdadi released was in April and this was after a span of 5 years.
-He was seen sitting cross legged in that video.
-He looked heavier when compared to 2014, when his first images were released.
+He was seen sitting cross-legged in that video.
+He looked heavier when compared to 2014 when his first images were released.

 Since 2016 there have been numerous claims about the death of ISIS chief, who calls himself the Caliph.
 Russia had claimed that he had been killed, following which Amaq, the official news agency of the ISIS had also said that their leader had died.